On this page, you can find some information about how the organisation is managed, and how you can become involved.

-The main purpose of the committee is to oversee the work of the project and to provide a vision and a direction for the organisation, in line with its objectives, which are to help disabled children and their families to get the information and support they need to make the most of their opportunities and to raise awareness of their needs.
+The main purpose of the Board is to oversee the work of the project and to provide a vision and a direction for the organisation, in line with its objectives, which are to help disabled children and their families to get the information and support they need, and to raise awareness of their needs.

 On a day-to-day basis, the project managers manage the organisation, but trustees are responsible for ensuring that finances are handled appropriately, funds are raised to continue the organisation’s work, and that activities are appropriate to our aims.

 Membership of the Board offers access to training, an opportunity to learn new skills and a chance to make new friends.
 No formal experience is required – a genuine interest in our work and willingness to learn are more important than qualifications.